 5. Answer Questions on Quora

 Quora is one of the most popular Q&A sites in the world.
 Alexa ranks it as the 61st most popular website in the US.
 Millions of questions and answers on just about every topic imaginable are racing across the platform.
 According to the site, thousands of new questions are posted every day.
 You’ll even find Quora answers on Google, which means that this is a proven way to improve your ranking on SERPs.

 Using Quora is not a passive exercise.
-You’ll need to SEO optimize your profile and then get involved in answering questions relevant to your niche and experience.
-For example, if you’re selling e-books, you can target your effort to answering questions about self-publishing, how to write an e-book and other problems that people have on this topic.
+First, you’ll need to SEO optimize your profile and then get involved in answering questions relevant to your niche and experience.
+For example, if you’re selling e-books, you can target your effort to answer questions about self-publishing, how to write an e-book, and other problems people have on this topic.

 Quora is not the place to make direct pitches or advertise your products or services.
-Embed your brand in your answers in a subtle way.
+Instead, embed your brand in your answers in a subtle way.
 The more questions you answer, the more exposure you’ll have to the millions of potential Quora users following that question.
 This will drive clicks to your profile to find out more about you.
 Therefore your profile, similar to LinkedIn, is critical.
-Be sure there is a link to your website and your social platforms.
+In addition, be sure there is a link to your website and your social platforms.

 6. Get More Website Traffic With an Engaging Blog

 Companies that blog get 97% more links to their website.

 Be sure to include evergreen content on your blog.
 These are articles that remain relevant long after they’ve been published.
 Evergreen content attracts more website traffic, social shares, and leads.
 Furthermore, because the information is not time-sensitive, the number of readers, comments, and shares will grow.
 A growing readership helps to establish you as an authority improving your Google ranking.